TomekMoryl/ui-toolkit-settings-tab-example/README.md

 ## Running the example

-To run example you will need running MediaCentral CloudUX server. properties can we changed in [src/project.act](src/project.act "Project act").
+To run example you will need Avid MediaCentral | Cloud UX server.
+Properties can we changed in [src/project.act](src/project.act "Project act").
-After you change hostIp in `project.act` you can run application. cli type:
+After you change hostIp in `project.act` you can run application.

+**from cli type:**
 1. `npm install`
 2. `npm start`
 3. Go to your [localhost](https://127.0.0.1:8080/ "Localhost").